petar-m/petar-m.github.io/wyam/input/posts/2020-02-27-deleting-large-amounts-of-data-from-ms-sql-server-database.md

   IF @batch_size = @@ROWCOUNT GOTO delete_top;
 ```

-This version of the script was able to complete deletion of a single small-sized tenant for around 30 minutes, for a large one it took more than 15 hours - and I needed to remove around 40 of them.
+This version of the script was able to complete the deletion of a single small-sized tenant for around 30 minutes, for a large one it took more than 15 hours - and I needed to remove around 40 of them.
 It was still no good.

 ## Third iteration: Replace DELETE with INSERT

 So `DELETE` is slow and there is no much room for improvement.
 There is no _"bulk delete"_ kind of operation in MS SQL Server to boost the performance and I was not in a position to use `TRUNCATE` or `DROP TABLE` since I needed to preserve part of the data.

-While searching for solution I found this article about optimizing loading of data and the impact of minimally logged operations on I/O: [The Data Loading Performance Guide](https://docs.microsoft.com/en-us/previous-versions/sql/sql-server-2008/dd425070(v=sql.100)?redirectedfrom=MSDN)
+While searching for a solution I found this article about optimizing the loading of data and the impact of minimally logged operations on I/O: [The Data Loading Performance Guide](https://docs.microsoft.com/en-us/previous-versions/sql/sql-server-2008/dd425070(v=sql.100)?redirectedfrom=MSDN)

-In essence we can insert data fast (with minimal logging) when these conditions are met:
+In essence, we can insert data fast (with minimal logging) when these conditions are met:
- - database is in `SIMPLE` or `BULK_LOGGED` recovery mode,
+ - the database is in `SIMPLE` or `BULK_LOGGED` recovery mode,
- - target table is a _heap table_ (without clustered index),
+ - the target table is a _heap table_ (without a clustered index),
  - a `WITH (TABLOCK)` hint is used with the insert (allows exclusive lock on the target table).

-There is additional performance boost using the latter in SQL Server 2016 and higher - `INSERT...SELECT WITH (TABLOCK)` may use parallel inserts.
+There is an additional performance boost using the latter in SQL Server 2016 and higher - `INSERT...SELECT WITH (TABLOCK)` may use parallel inserts.

 So back to my deletion problem - what if instead of delete I do the following: